Plant-based diet for beginners: Food, Supplements, and Workout Tips

-With protein powder, you can allocate about 20-40% of your daily calorie intake on fats and carbs each, depending on your goals and biofeedback.
+With protein powder, you can allocate about 20-40% of your daily calorie intake to fats and carbs each, depending on your goals and biofeedback.

 Also, it’s a good idea to pay attention to the seasons and climate and plan your meal plan around the changes.
-Because insulin sensitivity is highest in the summer, it might be a good idea to eat more carbs in the summer and more fats in the winter.
+Because the chances of blood sugar irregularities are highest in the summer, it might be a good idea to eat more carbs and more fats in the winter.

 What I Learned as a Vegan Bodybuilder & Why That’s Important to Every Vegan & Vegetarian

 There is a myth among bodybuilders that you must consume 1 g/lb of body weight to maintain muscles as professional bodybuilder.
 When I switched to a plant-based diet, getting 1 g/lb daily was almost impossible without using protein powders.

 Once I healed my gut microbiome and lining and supercharged my digestion with MassZymes, I only needed 85-100 grams of high-quality protein to recover and maintain muscle mass.
 I prepped for Mr. Universe with 80 grams of plant-based protein.